emissary-ingress/emissary/reference/mappings.md

 ## Namespaces and Mappings

-Given that `AMBASSADOR_NAMESPACE` is correctly set, Ambassador Edge Stack can map to services in other namespaces by taking advantage of Kubernetes DNS:
+If `AMBASSADOR_NAMESPACE` is correctly set, Ambassador Edge Stack can map to services in other namespaces by taking advantage of Kubernetes DNS:

 - `service: servicename` will route to a service in the same namespace as the Ambassador Edge Stack, and
 - `service: servicename.namespace` will route to a service in a different namespace.